quickwit-oss/quickwit/docs/reference/es_compatible_api.md

 ---
-title: Elasticsearch/Opensearch compatible API
+title: Elasticsearch compatible API
-sidebar_position: 2
+sidebar_position: 20
 ---

 In order to facilitate migrations and integrations with existing tools, Quickwit offers a Elasticsearch/Opensearch compatible API.